 Local Aboriginal Land Councils

-The purpose of Local Aboriginal Land Councils is to improve, protect and foster the best interests of all Aboriginal persons within the Council's area and other persons who are members of the Council.
+The purpose of Local Aboriginal Land Councils is to improve, protect and foster the best interests of all Aboriginal people in the local area.

 There are three Local Aboriginal Land Councils whose boundaries overlap with the Byron Shire: